irened123/BiteReview-API/README.md

 ## API Testing with cURL

 Below are examples of how to interact with the **BiteReview-API** using cURL commands.
-For additional endpoints and detailed testing examples, please refer to the [API Testing with cURL] (./docs/api-testing-curl.md) documentation.
+For additional endpoints and detailed testing examples, please refer to the [API Testing with cURL](./docs/api-testing-curl.md) documentation.

 ### 1. Create a New User